1931 Wellington mayoral election

-The 1931 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1931 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1931, elections were held for the Mayor of Wellington plus other local government positions including fifteen city councillors.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

 Mayor George Troup declined to stand for a third term.
 Councillor Thomas Hislop was selected as his replacement to stand for the Civic League.
 The Labour Party did not stand a mayoral candidate, the first time they had not done so since 1917.
 An election was necessitated when the deputy mayor Martin Luckie accepted the request of a deputation of citizens to run for mayor.